boi-one/WarehouseEditor3D/readme.md

 The warehouse editor 3D is made so you can create, edit and view conveyor setups in 2D and 3D space.

+### How To Build

+1. install cmake

+2. create a new directory in the root called `build`

+3. go to the build directory in the commandline and type `cmake ..`

 #### Index
 [Layers](#Layers)
 [Conveyors](#Conveyors)